Studio Two, EMI Studios, Abbey Road

 I could never coordinate it.
 So some of those, what we do is, I played the part, and John would kneel down in front of me and turn my guitar's volume control.

 As with I Need You, the basic track for McCartney's Another Girl had been recorded on the previous day and was completed during this session.
-McCartney added a solo guitar part, including the notes with which the song ended.
+McCartney overdubbed a solo guitar part onto track two of the multitrack tape.
+This also had the previous day's rhythm guitar parts – Lennon on Fender electric and Harrison on Gibson acoustic – and it appears that those parts needed to be performed again during the solo.

 Between 7 and 10pm The Beatles recorded Yes It Is, written by John Lennon as an attempt to replicate the success of This Boy.
 The Beatles recorded 14 takes of the rhythm track, after which Lennon, McCartney and Harrison overdubbed their vocal parts simultaneously.